alanphys/BeamSchemeV1/readme.txt

-           fix invert and centre crash with no file open 24/1/2022  show full file name in cImage hint fix display file name correctly on image maximise
+           fix invert and centre crash with no file open 24/1/2022  show full file name in cImage hint fix display file name correctly on image maximise 27/1/2022  set profile angle limits to corners of image create TSingleProfile.ToSeries and refactor 28/1/2022  shift Limit and LimitL to mathsfuncs split calcprofile into drawing and calculation routines shift to bstypes and refactor, delete drawfuncs 31/1/2022  remove overlimit compensation in CreateProfile 1/2/2022   fix profile grounding bug in param1Dfuncs add TSingleProfile.ToString and refactor 2/2/2022   fix rounding error on profile increment create TBasicProfile, derive TSingleProfile and define IFA as TBasicProfile 14/2/2022  add definable precision
+9/3/2022   add show/hide profile points
+           add peak params to TSingleProfile, refactor 14/3/2022  fix window limit on normalise to centre 2/6/2022   add relative centering to peak and absolute to detector to IFA}